Testamentary Capacity (NT)

 The other step that a testator can take to forestall someone challenging their will is to have a complete mental evaluation immediately before or after executing their will.
 The physician’s contemporaneous assessment of the testator can then be presented to anyone who has reservations over the validity of the will.
 This report would also be crucial evidence if the matter ever came to a court hearing on testamentary capacity.

 Please call 1300 636 846 or use this form if you need legal advice on testamentary capacity in the Northern Territory.
-Our experienced team of solicitors can help you draw up a will or assess a challenge to an existing will.
+Our experienced team of civil solicitors in the NT can help you draw up a will or assess a challenge to an existing will.